Azure/iot-edge-v1/samples/azure_functions_sample/README.md

 1. Follow the guideline [Introduction to Azure Functions](https://azure.microsoft.com/en-us/blog/introducing-azure-functions/) to create a http trigger Function.

-2. Under Develop tab, find Function Url (e.g: https://<yourFunctionsHost>.azurewebsites.net/api/<your FunctionNAme>?code=123456123456) and copy separetly the following 3 information:
+2. In your Azure Function's Develop tab, find the Function URL.
+(For example, [https://<yourFunctionsHost>.azurewebsites.net/api/<your FunctionName>?code=123456123456) From this URL, you will need 3 pieces of data:
-* hostname: On the sample above would be: "<yourFunctionsHost>.azurewebsites.net"
+* hostname: For the example above, this would be: "<yourFunctionsHost>.azurewebsites.net"
-* relativePath: On the sample above would be: "api/<your FunctionNAme>"
+* relativePath: For the example above, this would be: "api/<your FunctionName>"
-* key(optional): On the sample above would be "123456123456".
-(If you chose anonymous when you created your Azure HttpTrigger you would not have this)
+* key(optional): For the example above, this would be: "123456123456" (If you chose anonymous when you created your Azure HttpTrigger you would not have this)

 Running the sample
 ------------------